City Hall in San Francisco opened in 1915. It replaced the old City Hall building destroyed by the 1906 earthquake.

 It's easy to get here from anywhere in the city.

 From Union Square: The easiest way to get here from Union Square is to take the underground Muni trains.
 Hop on any outbound train and take them one stop to the Civic Center station.
 After exiting the station, you will walk two blocks to City Hall.
-This will take less than 10 minutes and cost $2 per person each way.
+This will take less than 10 minutes.

 From Fisherman's Wharf: You will need to take the bus from Fisherman's Wharf.
 The 47-Caltrain bus picks up along North Point Street.
 Take this all the way to Van Ness and McAllister, which is just across the street.
-This will take about 25 minutes and costs $2 per person each way.
+This will take about 25 minutes.

 Hop On/Hop Off Bus: The popular Hop On/Hop Off Bus Tour also stops in the Civic Center neighborhood.
 It's the same stop as the Asian Art Museum.
 Book your seats today on the Hop On/Hop Off Bus Tour.